microsoft/AL-Go/Scenarios/EnablingTelemetry.md

 # 15. Enabling telemetry

-If you want to enable partner telemetry add your Application Insights connection string to the AL-GO settings file.
+If you want to enable partner telemetry add your Application Insights connection string to the AL-Go settings file.
 Simply add the following setting to your settings file:

 ```
 "PartnerTelemetryConnectionString":  "<connection string to your Application Insights>"